cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-game-cards.md

 1. Select if you want the padding or not:
    - Full: Padding included
    - Trim: Padding removed
-1. Repeat steps 3-5 for all cards you wish to dump
+1. Repeat steps 3-5 for all game cards you wish to dump

-The dumped cards will be found in `sd:/gm9i/out`.
+The dumped game cards will be found in `sd:/gm9i/out`.
 {: .notice--success}